Sabrine-stack/Sabrine-stack.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Sabrine is a A postdoctoral fellow at '#'>the University of Tuebingen</a>, in the AI Center.
+Sabrine is a A postdoctoral fellow at the University of Tuebingen, in the AI Center.